OsmosysSoftware/document-service/CONTRIBUTING.md

 ## Found any issues and bugs

 If you find a bug in the source code, you can help us by [submitting an issue](https://github.com/OsmosysSoftware/document-service/issues/new) to our GitHub Repository.
-Even better, you can submit a (Pull Request)[https://github.com/OsmosysSoftware/document-service/pulls] with a fix.
+Even better, you can submit a [pull request](https://github.com/OsmosysSoftware/document-service/pulls) with a fix.

 ## Submission guidelines